Toronto Harbour

-Toronto Harbour or Toronto Bay is a bay on the north shore of Lake Ontario, in Toronto, Ontario, Canada.
-It is a natural harbour, protected from Lake Ontario waves by the Toronto Islands.
+Toronto Harbour or Toronto Bay is a natural bay on the north shore of Lake Ontario, in Toronto, Ontario, Canada.
 Today, the harbour is used primarily for recreational boating, including personal vessels and pleasure boats providing scenic or party cruises.
 Ferries travel from docks on the mainland to the Islands, and cargo ships deliver aggregates and raw sugar to industries located in the harbour.
 Historically, the harbour has been used for military vessels, passenger traffic and cargo traffic.
 Waterfront uses include residential, recreational, cultural, commercial and industrial sites.

 Description

 There are two harbours: the original natural harbour, today named the "Inner Harbour", and the "Outer Harbour".
 Access into the Inner Harbour is made via either the Western Gap or Eastern Gap.
 The Don River drains into the Inner Harbour from the north-east, through the Keating Channel.

 The makeup of the soil between the mainland and the island varies depending on the area of the harbour.
 Near the Western Gap (the western access point to Toronto's Inner Harbour), the sediment is made up of stone, whereas sand makes up the sediment near Billy Bishop Island Airport, and the western parts of the Toronto Islands' north shore.
 Clay is more prominent in near the centre of the harbour, whereas the soil turns to mud near the north shore, towards the mouth of the Don River.